Philip Streczyk: D-Day

-Subsequent World War II service
+World War II service

-Strezcyk continued to fight through Normandy, the Mons Pocket, Aachen, and finally the brutal Battle of Hürtgen Forest.
+Streczyk continued to fight through Normandy, the Mons Pocket, Aachen, and finally the brutal Battle of Hürtgen Forest.
 In total, he logged 440 days of combat.

 During the Battle of Hürtgen Forest, Streczyk reached a breaking point.
 He "shook uncontrollably and babbled incoherently" to the point where he had to be evacuated from the front lines with a suspected case of combat fatigue.
 His case was bad enough to where he needed to be evacuated to the United States Army General Hospital, Camp Butner, in the United States.
 In an interview with a journalist during his convalescence, he called his unit "The best platoon a man ever had".
 He was subsequently discharged from the U.S. Army.
 His Distinguished Service Cross was pinned onto him by General of the Army Dwight D. Eisenhower on 2 July 1944.
 Field Marshal Bernard L. Montgomery personally awarded him the British Military Medal about a week later.

 Post-war life

-Streczyk became a builder in Florida.

 He married Sophie Karanewsky and they had four children.

 Streczyk had frequent nightmares and was in persistent pain from the physical and emotional wounds he sustained during his time in combat.
 This ultimately led to his suicide on 25 June 1958.
 He was buried at the Church of Religious Science in East Brunswick, New Jersey.
 The church is no longer active.
-The cemetery is on private property and not easily accessible, but Philip, his brother John (US Navy WWII Veteran) and their father, Andrew are all buried there.
+The cemetery is on private property and not easily accessible, but Philip, his brother John (US Navy WWII Veteran) and their father, Andrew are all buried in the same plot.

+Honors and awards

+On November 8, 2024, in honor of the 80th anniversary of D-Day and for Veterans Day 2024, Streczyk's son, Ron received several awards on his father's behalf during a special ceremony at VFW Post 133 in East Brunswick, NJ.